Doreamonsky/Panzer-War-Lit-Mod/Tutorials/Vehicle.md

 ![ImportToEngine](ImportToEngine.jpg)

+**Before getting started,you should have a quick view of the basic control of the Unity Engine.**

+Open the project which is mentioned in the [GetStarted](GetStarted.md).

 Create a folder in the project window in the Unity Engine,and drag your models into that folder.

 Set up the materials.